iamneowise/InstrumentStore-Application-React/README.md

 ## Project Instructions
-1. The instructions are defined in the word document inside the repository.
+1. The instructions are defined in the document inside the repository.
-2. You are advised to strictly follow the instructions given in the word document.
+2. You are advised to strictly follow the instructions given in the document.

 Happy Coding Neos👍